marceloboeira/certifications/solutions-architect-associate/topics/12_ROUTE53.md

 1. Create another recordset for failover with a different distribution
 1. Test the recordset (turn off the primary) (`sudo apachectl stop` also works)

+### Geolocation

+1. Create another recordset for location (continent/country/state) with a different target server
+1. Test the recordset (you need a VPN) (PureVPN is free for such tests)